-If you are a PC gamer and love playing latest games then you do have to upgrade your graphics card sometime in future.
+If you are a PC gamer and love playing latest games then you do have to upgrade your graphics card some time in the future.
 This is because the latest AAA games are quite resource hungry and they have higher game system requirements compared to the older games.
 The main component that is required to run games is the graphics card only.
-Yes, processor and RAM do contribute to it, but if you already have a decent dual-core or quad-core processor and sufficient amount of RAM installed in your PC but a relatively older graphics card then you won’t be able to run latest AAA games on medium settings at 1080p with comfortable frame rates.
+Yes, processor and RAM do contribute to it, but if you already have a decent dual-core or quad-core processor and a sufficient amount of RAM installed in your PC but a relatively older graphics card then you won’t be able to run the latest AAA games on medium settings at 1080p with comfortable frame rates.
 Also, graphics cards do become outdated quite quickly compared to a CPU because games are becoming more and more graphics-intensive and require a lot of graphics processing power for their working.

 Upgrading a graphics card can be a tough task because there are many GPUs and graphics card manufacturers to choose from.
 Also, you have to keep your budget in mind and whether your new card will be able to support your motherboard, case or your PSU is enough to power your new graphics card.
-There are some other factors involved too in upgrading your graphics card and here in this post, I am going to provide you the complete guide on upgrading your graphics card to the best one within your specified budget.
-You may also check out new and refurbished graphics card buying guide from the links given below.
+There are some other factors involved too in upgrading your graphics card and here in this post, I am going to provide you a complete guide on upgrading your graphics card to the best one within your specified budget.
+You may also check out the new and refurbished graphics card buying guide from the links given below.